Will bushfires affect Australian Open tennis? - France 24

 - Could the Australian Open be cancelled? -

 Unlikely.
-Even if air pollution soars, organisers would be reluctant to axe what is perhaps Australia's biggest sports event of the year, and one of only four Grand Slam tournaments on the tennis calendar.
+Even if air pollution remains high, organisers would be reluctant to axe what is perhaps Australia's biggest sports event of the year, and one of only four Grand Slam tournaments on the tennis calendar.

 According to The Australian newspaper, they will be well covered if they do: an insurance policy will provide a hefty pay-out stretching into nine figures in the event of a cancellation due to extreme weather.